-Barton Goldsmith says that “communication is the most important part of your relationship”.
 Couples often jokingly complain about how their significant other is difficult to understand.
 For some, this is actually part of the romantic appeal of the relationship.
-In the long-term though, relationships where one expects their significant other to telepathically know their thoughts and feelings are likely to result in a large degree of frustration.
+In the long-term though, relationships where one is expected to telepathically know thoughts and feelings will result in frustration.
+Additionally, a lack of good communication can lead to blame, relationship anxiety, depression, and overtime, resentment.
+Thus, learning to communicate, in a way that leads to understanding, is key to building a healthy, long-lasting relationship.

-You get plenty of couples that feel like they have to do everything together, but couples that are able to enjoy alone time are more likely to last in the long-term.
-It’s important to be able to give each other space, and to accept that you may not be interested in some of your partner’s hobbies, and they may not be interested in some of yours.
+Plenty of couples feel like they must do everything together and have all their interests in common.
+But couples that are able to enjoy alone time are more likely to last in the long term.
+It’s important to be able to give each other space.
+And to accept that you may not be interested in some of your partner’s hobbies, nor are they in yours.
+And that’s okay.
+You don’t need to share all the same interests to have a strong and lasting relationship.
+Sharing core values and wanting to be together and then working to do so is more impactful in the long term.

-Barton Goldsmith says: “Every time you do something to make your partner smile, it creates chemicals like oxytocin, sometimes called the ‘cuddle hormone,’ in both of your brains, which makes you feel closer.”
-The best relationships have an element of playfulness to them, which keeps things fresh.
-It also demonstrates that you and your significant other are comfortable enough to make light of each other without taking it as a personal attack.
+Did you know that every time you make your partner smile, it creates chemicals like oxytocin in both your brains?
+Some call this the “cuddle hormone” because it makes you feel closer to the other person.
+Thus, one of the benefits of playfulness is fostering a deeper connection.
+Accordingly, the best relationships have an element of playfulness to them, which keeps things fresh.
+It also demonstrates that a couple is comfortable enough to make light of each other without either taking it as a personal attack.

-Many relationships benefit from understanding the psychology behind relationships, which in turn helps explain why people keep repeating the same mistakes they have made in the past, or keep seeking out partners with qualities that have made for unsuccessful relationships.
+Many relationships benefit from understanding the psychology behind relationships.
+Psychology helps explain why people keep repeating the same mistakes they have made in the past.
+Or keep seeking out partners with qualities that have made for unsuccessful relationships.
+This all points to the truth that relationship success is not dependent on some divine spark.
+But rather on the people involved being willing to investigate themselves.
+As well as accept the uncertainty that accompanies the human condition and behaviours.

-Couples counselling has helped to save many relationships for this very reason.
-Many couples struggle with articulating what they really require, so the argument becomes all about the other person.
-A counsellor will first help you to both recognise the roles that you tend to play, and then assist you to own your behaviours and identify your needs – and, finally, to be able to effectively voice those needs without slipping into self-defeating role playing.
+Couples counselling has helped save many relationships for this very reason.
+Many couples struggle with articulating what they really require, feel or think.
+This often complicates discussions and escalates them to arguments.
+A counsellor will first help you to both recognise the roles that you tend to play in discussions and disagreements.
+Then assist you to own your behaviours and identify your needs.
+And, finally, to be able to effectively voice those needs, without slipping into self-defeating role-playing.